cloudfoundry-community/gautocloud/bin/doc-generator/doc.tmpl.md

         var err error
         // As single element
         var svc MyConfig
+        // you can set values before inject:
+        //  svc.ConfigParam = "my data"
-        err = gautocloud.Inject(&svc)
+        // this is handle by overwrite interceptor err = gautocloud.Inject(&svc)
         // ----------------------
         // as slice of elements